Robert Beltran - The galactic Gentleman with Heart & Attitude

 Star Trek: Voyager

-The big international breakthrough came in 1995 with the role of Commander Chakotay, the first officer under Captain Janeway (Kate Mulgrew) in the classic series Star Trek: Voyager.
+The big international breakthrough came in 1995 with the role of Commander Chakotay, the first officer under Captain Janeway (Kate Mulgrew) in Star Trek: Voyager.
 Robert not only became an icon within the Star Trek cosmos but also one of the few prominent Latin American voices in the sci-fi genre of the 90s.

-Chakotay was spiritual, thoughtful, and loyal and often the moral compass of the series.
+His character Chakotay was spiritual, thoughtful, loyal and often the moral compass of the series.
 Robert brought depth to a character that quickly became a fan favorite, even if he wasn't always happy with the scripts himself.
 In interviews, he often openly criticized the development of his character and was simultaneously celebrated and feared for it.

 A man of the theater and the community

 Away from TV fame, his heart beats for the theater especially for Shakespeare.
 Robert was a co-founder of the East LA Classic Theatre, which stages classical works with a modern, often Latin American twist, giving young people from disadvantaged communities access to the arts.
+His commitment is genuine, and his demeanor is charming and down-to-earth.
+Robert is appreciated by colleagues and fans alike for his authenticity, his political awareness, and his sharp intellect.

 What is he doing today?

 Even though he has appeared less frequently on screen in recent years.
 In 2020, he returned briefly as Chakotay in the animated Star Trek series Prodigy.
 His voice sounds just as calm and grave as ever.
+At the STLV, he informed us that he had written a play that would soon go into production.

 Thoughts:

 Robert Beltran is not your typical Hollywood star.
-He is an artist, critic, mentor, and rebel.
-A man who has never allowed himself to be completely taken in not by fame, not by franchises, not by conventions.
-And that's what makes him so fascinating.
-Chakotay may be his best-known face, but Robert Beltran is much more than his roles: a real character in the best sense of the word.
+He is an artist, critic, mentor and rebel.
+A man who has never allowed himself to be completely taken in not by fame, not by franchises, not by conventions and that's what makes him so fascinating.

-Fun Fact: While his character Chakotay in Voyager often exuded profound, stoic calm, in real life Beltran is known for his dry sense of humor and his ability to make an entire room laugh with a single sarcastic comment.
+While his character Chakotay in Voyager often exuded profound, stoic calm, in real life Beltran is known for his dry sense of humor and his ability to make an entire room laugh with a single sarcastic comment.

 We meet Robert Beltran at a quiet café in Los Angeles at the ocean.
 Robert sits smiling at a table.
 He seems present.
 Someone who listens before he speaks, when he speaks, he speaks with depth and occasionally with sharply honed sarcasm.